tomohisa/dcb-events.github.io/docs/specification.md

 ### Append Condition

-The Append Condition is used to enforce consistency, ensuring that between the time of building the Decision Model and appending the events no new events were stored by another client that match the same criteria.
+The Append Condition is used to enforce consistency, ensuring that between the time of building the Decision Model and appending the events, no new events were stored by another client that match the same query.

 - It _MUST_ contain a `failIfEventsMatch` [Query](#query)
   - this is typically the same Query that was used when building the Decision Model